Richard Raymond (publisher): Early career

-Raymond moved to the San Francisco Bay Area in the 1960s and gained experience in a few start-up companies, including co-founding Rayturn Machine which developed the Irrigage soil-testing instrument.
-Generally known as Dick Raymond, he worked in urban planning at the Stanford Research Institute (SRI), in Menlo Park, California where his specialties included land use, recreational economics, and community development.
-At SRI, one of his clients was the Century 21 Exposition (the 1962 Seattle World's Fair); Raymond convinced the organizers to plan buildings that would remain on the site as part of the city's heritage.
+Generally known as Dick Raymond, while living in the Portland, Oregon area he gained experience in some start-up companies, which included his co-founding of Rayturn Machine, developer of the IrriGage irrigation-water testing device."
+Moving to the San Francisco Bay Area in the 1960s, he worked in urban planning at the Stanford Research Institute (SRI), in Menlo Park, California where his specialties included land use, recreational economics, and community development.
+At SRI, collaborating with strategic planner William S. Royce, one of Raymond's clients was the Century 21 Exposition (the 1962 Seattle World's Fair); Raymond convinced the organizers to plan buildings that would remain on the site as part of the city's heritage.
 While employed at SRI, among the colleagues he became close friends with was chemist Roger S. Stringham, who decades later became deeply involved with independent experimentation in 'low energy nuclear research' or LENR.

-During his stretch with SRI, Raymond worked as a consultant to the Warm Springs Indian Reservation.
-At Stanford, he met the aspiring photographer and journalist Stewart Brand and was able to offer Brand a photography job on the reservation.
+During his years with SRI, Raymond worked as a consultant to the Warm Springs Indian Reservation.
+At Stanford, he met Stewart Brand a man in his mid twenties who was, at that time, an aspiring photographer and journalist.
+In 1963, Raymond was able to offer Brand a photography job on the reservation.

+Raymond's professional life began a venturesome new chapter when he committed to launching a non-profit company; it's beginning, under the name Portola Institute, coincided with his departure from SRI in 1966.
+But overlapping with the ensuing shift, he led research into recreational-economic opportunities, under the authorship and publishing umbrella Richard Raymond Associates; the results surfaced as book-length reports, concentrating on the San Mateo County coastside (published 1967) and the Monterey Area (published 1969).